Scope

 Scope addition (merge)

-The second operand works as if it were a patch for the first operand:
+The second operand acts as a patch for the first operand:

 x = { a = 1, b = 3 }